Nazanin Mandi

-Early life
+Early life and education

 Nazanin Mandi was born on September 11, 1986, in Valencia, California.
 She is of Iranian, Mexican and Native American descent.
+She is a cousin of Arienne Mandi.

 Mandi began her modeling career at the age of 10, after being scouted by a photographer at an In-N-Out Burger.
 At age 15, Mandi performed Mozart's Requiem, K.626 at Carnegie Hall in New York City.
-During this time, Mandi attended Valencia High School, where she studied jazz and classical music as a soloist in the institution's VHS Choir.
+During this time, Mandi attended Valencia High School, where she studied jazz and classical music as a soloist in the institution's VHS Choir, alongside actress Naya Rivera.
 Mandi graduated from Valencia High in June 2004.

 Career

 Modeling and fashion

 Mandi was signed to Wilhelmina Models in Los Angeles.
 She has modeled in print and digital editorials for Vogue, MAXIM, GQ India, Esquire Malaysia, COMPLEX, WMB 3D, Modeliste, Bella Petite, TOKSICK, Galore, Allure, CosmoGirl, Sports Illustrated, and Seventeen.
 Her ad campaigns include Microsoft, Ecko Unlimited, Good American, Olay, Shiseido, PrettyLittleThing, Missguided, Savage X Fenty, CoverGirl, and Smashbox Cosmetics.

 On March 25, 2017, Mandi launched a collaborative collection with swimwear line, Chynna Dolls.